-These herbal truffles are super yummy, and can be adapted to accommodate needs and what you have in your apothecary.
-See the combinations below for suggestions.
+Herbal truffles are super yummy, healthy, and carry the medicine of plants to people in a way that they will happily eat!
+The truffles can be adapted to accommodate needs and what you have available in your apothecary.

 Crushed cacao nibs, chopped raisins or figs. Put a fresh blueberry or raspberry in the middle of each ball!
 Add a ½ tsp. bee pollen to the mix.
 How about flax and sesame seeds?
 Almond and rice flour.
 Or how about rolling the balls in powdered baker’s chocolate?
 The point is to make it fun and tasty, herbal and healthy.
 Let your imagination go, the possibilities are endless!
 If using fresh fruit, refrigerate and eat within a couple days or freeze.

-Energy and anti-inflammatory: Nettle powder and bee pollen.
+Energy & anti-inflammatory: Nettle powder and bee pollen.
 Willow honey.

 Stress and anxiety relief: Wild rose, lavender and/or hawthorn honey and elixir.

-Cough and cold relief: Cough and cold elixir, of course!
+Cough & cold relief: Cough and cold elixir, of course!
 Grindelia honey.
 Balm of Gilead (cottonwood leaf bud) honey.

-For instructional info for making herbal honeys and elixirs, go to our medicine making tutorial.
+For instructional info for making herbal honeys and elixirs, check out our Herbal Medicine Making Tutorial.